gohugoio/hugo/content/getting-started/quick-start.md

 In this Quick Start guide, we will build an online bookshelf that lists books and their reviews.

 {{% note %}}
-This quickstart depends on features introduced in Hugo v0.15.
+This Quick Start depends on features introduced in Hugo v0.15.
 If you have an earlier version of Hugo, you will need to [upgrade](/overview/installing/) before proceeding.
 {{% /note %}}

 {{% youtube w7Ft2ymGmfc %}}